LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-annotations.rst.txt

 .. index::
    single: validation, message

-Each of these annotations takes and optional ``message`` parameter that allows you to define a user-friendly description to be used when validation fails.
+Each of these annotations takes an optional ``message`` parameter that allows you to define a user-friendly description to be used when validation fails.

 .. admonition:: Example

    .. sourcecode:: java

-      @NotBlank
+      @NotBlank(message = "Username is required")
       @Size(min = 3, max = 12, message = "Username must be between 3 and 12 characters long")
       private String username;

-      @NotBlank
+      @NotBlank(message = "Password is required")
       @Size(min = 6, message = "Sorry, but the given password is too short.
 Passwords must be at least 6 characters long.") private String password;